Standard: Enterprise systems management

 - user documentation.

-- An Information Technology Team (ITT) will support the function of the BSG.
+- An Information Technology Team (ITT) supports the function of the BSG.
 An ITT will either:

 - be established within ITS by the Director.
 This team may be overseen by an external group or entity at the direction of the Director(ITS) or Chief Operating Officer; or